I have a rational fear of masses of dumb people electing horrible candidates who destroy what I love of the United States of America.

 Democracy is FAILING; it's no longer about MASSES of VOTERS because proper representation requires well informed voters, not hundreds of millions of people too busy to find the truth who live in a divided news media environment.

 The challenging future will require a reliable body of esteemed tested voters, not millions too busy to understand the complexities of issues.

 After Bush, Trump, and Brexit, it's an excellent time to discuss an idea that's time must come.

 Because, the low information voter does not have to be here-to-stay.
 Let them get on with their lives, that are apparently more important than giving thought time to serious issues of the day.

 Trump, Brexit, right?
 C'mon!?

-If the nation had voter testing, of history, civics and current events, to become eligible, the numbers would be no less small, and they'd be knowledgeable voters that can't be fooled.
+If the nation had voter testing, of history, civics and current events, to become eligible, the numbers would be smaller, but proportions of party advocates and divided opinions no less different, and they'd be knowledgeable voters that can't be fooled.

 Having a pool of tested voters is a needed next tier of representation.